 To the many mysteries of winter and animal survival techniques, you can now add colonies of ladybugs clustered on trees like holly berries on a frosty December morning.
 Each year from November through February, thousands, if not millions, of the kids’ favorite red bugs converge to Redwood Regional Park in Oakland, CA, surfing the right winds to the exact spot their folks converged to in previous years.
-And then, they throw massive “pajama parties” – spoon position, everyone!
-This winter, you can schlep the kids to Oakland and guarantee they’ll see something they’ve never seen–handfuls of ladybugs.
-Here is how I found them on my ladybug hike.
+And then, they throw massive “pajama parties.”
+Spoon position, everyone!
+This winter, you can schlep the kids to Oakland and guarantee they’ll see something unique–handfuls of ladybugs.
+Here is how I found them on this ladybug hike.

 I’d heard about Redwood Park’s ladybugs but didn’t want to disappoint my young hikers.
 After all, it’s a 3-mile round trip to see these little creatures and I had to get the info right.
 A ranger at the East Bay Regional Park District suggested I check the junction of Stream Trail and Prince Trail, starting from the Skyline Gate.
 That’s exactly what I did.